crowdtainer/dapp-web/README.md

 # The process will exit gracefully with e.g. SIGINT (CTRL+C).
 ```

-Alternatively, it is also possible to run it with docker compose:
+Alternatively, to run with docker compose:

 ```sh
 # From the root directory, run the service: